Roommate to plead to accessory charge in doctor slaying case

 Pena’s attorney, Jess Matsuda, said Friday his client could get probation or up to five years in prison for her felony conviction.

-Former Playboy Italia and Maxim model Kelsey Nicole Turner and boyfriend Jon Logan Kennison face murder and conspiracy charges.
+Former Playboy Italia and Maxim model Kelsey Nichole Turner and boyfriend Jon Logan Kennison face murder and conspiracy charges.
 They’re due in court Thursday.

 Their attorneys have said they’ll plead not guilty.